-If you see a bee swarm or suspect that there is a bee colony in or around your home, you should contact us immediately and one of our highly trained technicians will:
+If you suspect that there is a honeybee colony or wasp nest in or around your home, you should contact us immediately and one of our highly trained technicians will:

 - Inspection and identify the infestation.